We are in the last chapter of Paul's first letter to Timothy containing teaching and specific instructions covering a wide range of topics:

 - Beloved (I Thessalonians 1:4), etc.

-The point is that as Christians we all take on a new identity and position before God in eternity, so whoever and whatever we are here (male, female, slave, free, rich, poor) has so little bearing on the final outcome of who we are in Christ.
+The point is that as Christians we all take on a new identity and position before God in eternity, so whoever and whatever we are here (male, female, slave, free, rich, poor) has little bearing on the final outcome of who we are in Christ.
 These terms no longer define us, they only describe our earthly status for a time.

-Paul and the other Apostles knew this and also knew that the social order of the day was passing away to be replaced by something else.
-They did not denounce it, they simply guided masters and slaves on how to live in peace and love with one another in the world they found themselves a part of.
+Paul and the other Apostles knew this and also understood that the social order of the day was passing away to be replaced by something else.
+They did not denounce it, they simply guided masters and slaves on how to live in peace and love with one another in the existing world they found themselves a part of.

-The role of Apostles, preachers, and the church is not to dismantle the existing world order, whatever it is.
+The role of Apostles, preachers and the church is not to dismantle the existing world order, whatever it is.